• Skip to main content

 Palak Paneer

-Published: Mar 12, 2023 by Famidha Ashraf with Leave a Comment
+Published: Mar 12, 2023 by Famidha Ashraf · This post may contain affiliate links · 1 Comment

 Palak paneer is a popular vegetarian dish from North Indian cuisine, made with fresh spinach (palak) and Indian cottage cheese (paneer).
 Simple as that!
 While many recipes call for tomatoes, I prefer without them for the best taste and ease.
 Make this easy recipe and serve it with a bowl of rice or make it a feast with butter naan!